Validation of the Reference Impedance in Multiline Calibration with Stepped Impedance Standards: Defining Validation Bounds

 \section{Defining Validation Bounds}

-From the previous section, we established an approach to determine the reflection coefficient of the impedance transition from the verification mTRL calibration kit.
-To verify the accuracy and consistency of the reference impedance of the primary mTRL, we require the reflection coefficient of the impedance transition to be within a confidence bound.
-For example, the confidence bound can be set to 95\,\% of the coverage of a Gaussian distribution.
+To validate the consistency of the reference impedance of a multiline TRL calibration, we require the extracted reflection coefficient of the impedance transition to fall within a confidence bound.
+For instance, the confidence bound can be set to 95\,\% coverage of a Gaussian distribution.
 The advantage of transmission line standards is that they can be fully characterized by knowing their cross-sectional geometry and material properties.
-Therefore, if we know the geometric and material parameters and their uncertainties, the reflection coefficient extracted from the measurement must remain within the confidence interval from the propagated uncertainties through the transmission line.
-For example, in Fig. \ref{fig:4.1}, we illustrate a cross-section of a microstrip line with parameters showing uncertainties.
-The surface finish and roughness of the copper foil are not explicitly included in Fig. \ref{fig:4.1}.
-Their impact can be incorporated into the uncertainty of the copper’s resistivity as an effective resistivity (or conductivity) \cite{Gold2017}.
+Thus, if we know the geometric and material parameters \cite{IEC2020, BakerJarvis2005, Kato2019}, along with their uncertainties, the extracted reflection coefficient from the measurement must remain within the confidence interval derived from the propagated uncertainties.
+Here, we exclude the contribution from instrumentation noise and length uncertainty, which will be discussed later in the measurements in Section~\ref{sec:5}.

-To determine the confidence interval for the reflection coefficient of the impedance transition, we propagate the uncertainties of the characteristic impedance of both transmission lines through the expression (\ref{eq:2.16}).
-First, we require the covariance matrix of the characteristic impedance of both transmission lines.
-This can be determined as a linear propagation using the Jacobian matrix and the uncertainties of the parameters \cite{GuidesinMetrology2011}, which is calculated by
+To determine the confidence interval for the reflection coefficient, we propagate the uncertainties of the characteristic impedance of both transmission lines through expression \eqref{eq:2.15}.
+First, we need the covariance matrix of the characteristic impedance of both transmission lines.
+This can be calculated using the Jacobian matrix and the uncertainties of the considered parameters \cite{GuidesinMetrology2011} by means of linear propagation, which is given by: